 Sadly, private companies tend to offer salaries that are much lower than what they'd offer a permanent candidate.
 I'd personally suggest being wary of internships that offer low salaries, especially if you're hoping for an offer for a permanent position after it is completed.
 A company that starts you off with a low salary is likely to keep offering you low salaries if you continue with them.

 If you're looking for a year-long student placement while you're at university, I'd suggest researching if you can suspend your studies during it.
 I did my placement as part of my degree, during which I was charged 20% of my normal tuition fee despite receiving almost no university work or contact hours.

 An internship should give you experience that you can directly apply in the field you're looking to work in after the internship.
-Be sure to check and ask about the responsibilities of the positions you're looking for, ensuring that they would be useful to you in the figure - try to find things you could to mention to prospective employers in the future.
+Be sure to check and ask about the responsibilities of the positions you're looking at, ensuring that they would be useful to your career - try to find things you could to mention to prospective employers in the future.
 If find yourself regularly being tasked with menial work unrelated to your field, I'd suggest talking to your manager about it, and potentially leaving your internship if things don't improve.

 Finally, make sure to hydrate yourself throughout the day, and in desk jobs, get up every now and then to exercise your legs!

 Getting some first-hand experience in a job tells you another thing: what your preferences are.
 A good internship will expose you to a variety of aspects of your field, e.g. frontend/backend website/application development, different technologies, different roles within a team.
 You'll also have found out how you like to work.
 Do you dislike wearing a suit to work?
 How do you feel about open offices?
 Would you prefer flexitime or remote working over a traditional 9-5 in-office work week?
 This helps inform your choices after your internship, i.e., what kind of roles you look for, and in which kinds of organisations.
 Make sure to ask about the things that are important to you in future interviews.